malakjlassi-cpu/ReverseCraftX/docs/use_case.md

 | **Authenticated User** | Primary | A person signed in with an account. | **Yes**, within the daily quota. |
 | **AI Model / Provider** | Secondary (external system) | The service that performs the visual analysis.
 It never interacts with users directly. | — |

-**Decision — visitors cannot run analyses.** Every analysis has a real cost (AI call) and involves an uploaded file.
+**Decision — visitors cannot run analyses.** Every analysis uses limited AI capacity (V1 relies only on free tiers, budget 0 €) and involves an uploaded file.
 Requiring an account allows quotas, rate limiting, traceability and abuse control.

 ---